 I couldn’t imagine having to go and watch the Alouettes play every game in Olympic Stadium or any other stadium, even if only for a year.
 I’m sure once Tim Hortons Field opens, things will be back to normal in Steeltown and fans will be back in droves.

 This Sunday the Alouettes will be back at Percival Molson Stadium to host the Saskatchewan RoughRiders, who started this season white-hot but have come down to earth, losing heart-breaking games to both Toronto and BC.
 It will still be a tall order to beat this Roughriders team, but several weeks ago the Alouettes came very close to winning in Saskatchewan with Josh Neiswander subbing in for Anthony Calvillo.

 Expect to see many patches of green in the stands, as Rider Nation does reach to all eight CFL cities.
-Mosaic Stadium would easily win a competition for loudest CFL stadium, but Alouettes fans can get pretty loud when the situation calls for it.
-And while the Riders and Alouettes are not major rivals despite playing in back-to-back, these tilts do tend to get a bit on the loud side for fans.
+Mosaic Stadium would easily win a competition for loudest CFL stadium, but Alouettes fans can get pretty vocal when the situation calls for it.
+And while the Riders and Alouettes are not major rivals despite playing in back-to-back Grey Cups, these tilts do tend to get a bit on the noisy side for fans.

 So the Alouettes faithful going to the game need to get LOUD when Darian Durant and the Riders are on offense.
 And the penalties need to stop.
 I don’t know how Jim Popp can make it more clear to his team that very few calls will go Montreal’s way.
 That all eyes are on this Alouettes team and they need to be truly disciplined.

 The Alouettes nearly pulled off the win in a hostile Saskatchewan environment; here’s hoping that there truly is no place like home in September.